imjuangarcia/website/src/posts/look-ma-no-media-queries-responsive-layouts-with-css-grid.md

   (<a href='https://codepen.io/imjuangarcia'>@imjuangarcia</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-Now, on to the last demo, where we’ll take advantage of the ability to nest grids to recreate this <a href="https://trello.com/b/1Jz6SorC/the-dev-board" target="_blank" rel="noopener noreferrer">Trello Board</a>.
+Now, on to the last demo, where we’ll take advantage of the ability to nest grids to recreate this [Trello Board](https://trello.com/b/1Jz6SorC/the-dev-board).
 We’ll be creating a grid to hold our four different columns, and inside of those, we’ll create a child grid for our cards.
 Even though this example won’t explore new properties or revolutionary methods, it’ll help us to get a grasp on how easy it is to build complex layouts with a few lines of CSS code.
 This demo has a lot of extra code to achieve the styling of the Trello layout, so we’ll focus solely on the grid styles.

 <h4 id="the-columns">
   The columns